Offshore wind power: Operating costs

-Operational expenditures for wind farms are split between Maintenance (38%), Port Activities (31%), Operation (15%), License Fees (12%), and Miscellaneous Costs (4%).
+Operational expenditures for wind farms are split between maintenance (38%), port activities (31%), operation (15%), license fees (12%), and Miscellaneous costs (4%).

-Operation and maintenance costs typically represent 53% of operational expenditures, and 25% - 30% of the total lifecycle costs for offshore wind farms.
-O&Ms are considered one of the major barriers for further development of this resource.
+Operation and maintenance costs typically represent 53% of operational expenditures, and 25%–30% of the total lifecycle costs for offshore wind farms.
+O&M costs are considered one of the major barriers for further development of this resource.

-Maintenance of offshore wind farms is much more expensive than for onshore installations.

-For example, a single technician in a pickup truck can quickly, easily and safely access turbines on land in almost any weather conditions, exit his or her vehicle and simply walk over to and into the turbine tower to gain access to the entire unit within minutes of arriving onsite.

-Similar access to offshore turbines involves driving to a dock or pier, loading necessary tools and supplies into boat, a voyage to the wind turbine(s), securing the boat to the turbine structure, transferring tools and supplies to and from boat to turbine and turbine to boat and performing the rest of the steps in reverse order.
+Maintenance of offshore wind farms is more expensive than for onshore installations.
+For example, a single technician in a pickup truck can quickly, easily and safely access turbines on land in almost any weather conditions, exit his or her vehicle and simply walk to and into the turbine tower to gain access to the entire unit within minutes of arriving onsite.
+Similar access to offshore turbines involves driving to a dock or pier, loading necessary tools and supplies into a boat, a voyage to the wind turbine(s), securing the boat to the turbine structure, transferring tools and supplies to and from the boat to the turbine and then from the turbine to the boat and performing the rest of the steps in reverse order.
 In addition to standard safety gear such as a hardhat, gloves and safety glasses, an offshore turbine technician may be required to wear a life vest, waterproof or water-resistant clothing and perhaps even a survival suit if working, sea and atmospheric conditions make rapid rescue in case of a fall into the water unlikely or impossible.
 Typically at least two technicians skilled and trained in operating and handling large power boats at sea are required for tasks that one technician with a driver's license can perform on land in a fraction of the time at a fraction of the cost.

 Cost of energy

 Cost for installed offshore turbines fell 30% to $78/MWh in 2019, a more rapid drop than other types of renewable energy.

-It has been suggested that innovation at scale could deliver 25% cost reduction in offshore wind by 2020.

-Offshore wind power market plays an important role in achieving the renewable target in most of the countries around the world.
+It has been suggested that innovation at scale could deliver a 25% cost reduction in offshore wind by 2020.
+The offshore wind power market plays an important role in achieving the renewable target in most countries.

-Auctions in 2016 for future projects have reached costs of €54.5 per megawatt hour (MWh) at the 700 MW Borssele 3&4 due to government tender and size, and €49.90 per MWh (without transmission) at the 600 MW Kriegers Flak.
+Auctions in 2016 for future projects have reached costs of €54.5 per megawatt hour (MWh) at the 700 MW Borssele 3 & 4 due to government tender and size, and €49.90 per MWh (without transmission) at the 600 MW Kriegers Flak.

-In September 2017 contracts were awarded in the United Kingdom for a strike price of £57.50 per MWh making the price cheaper than nuclear and competitive with gas.
+In September 2017 contracts were awarded in the United Kingdom for a strike price of £57.50 per MWh making the price lower than nuclear and competitive with natural gas.

-In September 2018 contracts were awarded for Vineyard Wind, Massachusetts, USA at a cost of between $65-$74 per MWh.
+In September 2018 contracts were awarded for Vineyard Wind, Massachusetts, USA at a cost of between $65–$74 per MWh.